SebSemos/villager_steve_model/README.md

 ____________________________________________________________________________________________________________________________________________________________
 `Items and names:`

-There are a few item such as swords that change texture when renamed.
-Most of them are in the SOW pack.
-Prefered use with Chime mod, but it is also ready to work with CITresnew
+There are  item that change texture when renamed.
+  -You will have weapons from Song Of War.
+For the most part swords, I did them in every vanilla material. (this is supported by either Chime or CIT)
+  -You also will find the custom items used by the hermits in season 8 & 9 (this is supported ONLY by Chime at the moment!!)
-Some weapon were displayed regarding the name of the mob wich hold them.
+  -Some weapon will be displayed regarding the name of the mob wich hold them.
 This is a Chime feature and currently doesn't work with CIT.
-So if you're using only CIT you'll have to first rename the item, then give it to the mob.
+          -> So if you're using only CIT you'll have to first rename the item, then give it to the mob.
 (Forge doesn't have a chime port afaik)
-This is a great immersive feature with the guard villager mod.

 You can get any texture by renaming a villager or a guard.
 The full list of possible names can be found in the main branch.
 You can also check the "Names and custom weapon list" file inside the ressource pack.
 Guard villagers have their textures in the guard villagers asset subfolder, not the minecraft on.

 ____________________________________________________________________________________________________________________________________________________________